 - John Goldingay, David Allan Hubbard Professor Emeritus of Old Testament

 - J. Andrew Dearman, Professor of Old Testament

-- Joel B. Green, Professor of New Testament Interpretation
+- Joel B. Green, Associate Dean for the Center for Advanced Theological Studies and Professor of New Testament Interpretation

 - Seyoon Kim, Professor of New Testament